-E. Project Delivery 1.
-Seek opportunities to increase flexibility to deliver projects, such as Future Major Capital projects L. Project Delivery supporting alternative contracting methods that include design-build and Future Wajor Capital projects public private partnership.
-2. Oppose efforts to require local agencies to reimburse Caltrans for its All Locally Sponsored Projects on the costs related to the preparation and/or review of project initiation State Highway System documents (PIDs) for locally sponsored projects on state highway system.
-State Highway System 3.
-Preserve the flexibility for local transportation agencies to be designated Future Major Capital projects as the lead agency for CEQA actions, project development work and 1 uture wajor Capitar projects construction management for state highway projects.
+E Drojaat Dalimary 1.
+Sack opportunities to increase flavibility to deliver projects such as • Enture Maion Consisted and in the E. Project Delivery 1.
+Seek opportunities to increase flexibility to deliver projects, such as • Future Major Capital projects supporting alternative contracting methods that include design-build and public private partnership.
+2. Oppose efforts to require local agencies to reimburse Caltrans for its • All Locally Sponsored Projects on the costs related to the preparation and/or review of project initiation State Highway System documents (PIDs) for locally sponsored projects on state highway system.
+3. Preserve the flexibility for local transportation agencies to be designated Future Major Capital projects as the lead agency for CEQA actions, project development work and construction management for state highway projects.
 This includes supporting the streamlining of the CEQA process for projects within the existing right of way.
-4. Support the continuation of Grant Anticipation Revenue Vehicle All STIP-Funded Projects (GARVEE) bonds and AB 3090 arrangements by the CTC for STIP 1 0 1 projects that are programmed in the out-years but are ready for implementation.
-5. Support efforts to allow regional transportation agency to utilize STIP Projects procurement methods that will expedite project delivery and reduce cost. , F. Federal Priorities 1.
+4. Support the continuation of Grant Anticipation Revenue Vehicle All STIP-Funded Projects (GARVEE) bonds and AB 3090 arrangements by the CTC for STIP projects that are programmed in the out-years but are ready for implementation.
+5. Support efforts to allow regional transportation agency to utilize STIP Projects procurement methods that will expedite project delivery and reduce cost.
+F. Federal Priorities 1.
 Collaborate with transportation stakeholders to advocate for the STP, CMAQ, and ATP Funds reauthorization of a federal Surface Transportation Programs to replace Regional Programs such as Local MAP-21 (Moving Ahead for Progress in the 21 st Century).
-Support new Streets and Roads (LSR), Lifeline, and revenue for the Highway Trust Fund and advocate for the highest possible Freeway Performance Initiative (FPI) level of funding at the county level. • 2.
-Support and enhance current flexibility in allowing dedication of funds STP, CMAQ, and ATP Funds locally to the most urgent needs and the meeting of statewide goals, such as those under AB32 and SB375.
-3. Support dedicated funding for bicycle/pedestrian projects at the federal Bicycle/Pedestrian projects level.
-Safe Routes to School projects 4.
+Support new Streets and Roads (LSR), Lifeline, and revenue for the Highway Trust Fund and advocate for the highest possible Freeway Performance Initiative (FPI) level of funding at the county level. • · · · · 2.
+Support and enhance current flexibility in allowing dedication of funds • STP, CMAQ, and ATP Funds locally to the most urgent needs and the meeting of statewide goals, such as those under AB32 and SB375.
+3. Support dedicated funding for bicycle/pedestrian projects at the federal Bicycle/Pedestrian projects level. • Safe Routes to School projects 4.
 Support the continuation of maintaining pre-tax commuter benefits to Local and Regional Commuter an equivalent amount allowed for pre-tax parking with cost of living Benefits Programs adjustments (COLA).
 5. Support the continuation of the federal Internal Revenue Service (IRS) Local Vehicle Registration Fees tax credit for the purchase of a new electric vehicle (EV).